Book Report - A Guide With Format and Examples

-A book report is a written summary of some fiction or nonfiction work.
-It shows what you have learned from the book and help others decide whether they should invest their time reading it or not.
+A book report is a summary of the content, ideas, and arguments in some work of fiction or nonfiction.
+It shows what you have learned from the book and helps others decide whether they should invest their time reading it or not.

-However, the two should not be considered as the same thing.
-Unlike book reports, a book review is a critical evaluation of a book or novel where you get to provide your opinion and point of view, if you want to explore more about it, you can go through how to write a book review.
+Unlike book reports, a book review is a critical evaluation of a book or novel where you get to provide your opinion and point of view; if you want to explore more about it, you can go through how to write a book review.

-The most important point before writing a good report is to become aware of that book, which obviously cannot be done without reading it.
+Before writing a good report, the most important point is to become aware of that book, which obviously cannot be done without reading it.

 Make sure that you are free and you won't have to leave or stop reading your book to get the pending tasks done.